Dromaeschna weiskei

-Dromaeschna weiskei is a species of dragonfly in the family Telephlebiidae, known as an ochre-tipped darner.
+Dromaeschna weiskei is a species of dragonfly in the family Aeshnidae, known as an ochre-tipped darner.
 It inhabits streams in coastal rainforests of north-eastern Queensland, Australia.

 Dromaeschna weiskei is a large black dragonfly with pale green markings and an orange-red tip to its tail.

+Taxonomy

+The Australian Faunal Directory no longer considers Dromaeschna to be a distinct genus, and Dromaeschna weiskei now has the name, Austroaeschna weiskei.

+However, World Odonata List uses the name Dromaeschna weiskei.